Add your header text here

 • Flight check-in services, security control, passport control, waiting areas with seats, assistance services for people with reduced mobility (PMR), appropriate indications and signage and information points, catering offers, VIP lounges, offer essential purchases (pharmacies, travel accessories, etc.).

-What types of airports are there?
+What types of

 The types of airports according to their main activity are civil, general aviation and air cargo airports.
 We will see the characteristics of each one: